zonca/expanse_singularity/prebuiltimage.md

     srun --partition=debug --pty --account=$PROJECT --nodes=1 --ntasks-per-node=4 \
     --mem=8G -t 00:30:00 --wait=0 --export=ALL /bin/bash

-For example we can import one of the Docker container by the Jupyter Project that can be used to run JupyterLab on Expanse via the [Galyleo script](https://github.com/mkandes/galyleo):
+For example we can import one of the [Docker container by the Jupyter Project](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html) that can be used to run JupyterLab on Expanse via the [Galyleo script](https://github.com/mkandes/galyleo):

+    cd /expanse/lustre/scratch/$USER/temp_project
-    singularity pull docker://jupyter/r-notebook:latest
+    singularity pull docker://jupyter/scipy-notebook:latest

 This will create the Singularity container file:

-    $ du -sh r-notebook_latest.sif
+    $ du -sh scipy-notebook_latest.sif
-    878M    r-notebook_latest.sif
+    875M    scipy-notebook_latest.sif

 We can get a terminal inside the container and verify it is an Ubuntu release:

-    $ singularity shell r-notebook_latest.sif
+    $ singularity shell scipy-notebook_latest.sif
     Singularity> cat /etc/lsb-release
     DISTRIB_ID=Ubuntu
     DISTRIB_RELEASE=20.04